charmplusplus/charm/doc/projections/manual.rst

 Enabling Performance Tracing at Link/Run Time
 ---------------------------------------------

-Projections tracing modules dictate the type of performance data, data detail and data format each processor will record.
-They are also referred to as “tracemodes”.
+Projections tracing modules dictate the type of performance data, detail, and format each processor will record.
+They are also referred to as "tracemodes."
 There are currently 2 tracemodes available.
 Zero or more tracemodes may be specified at link-time.
 When no tracemodes are specified, no trace data is generated.